ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_validation_errors.md

 Look into the file named `/home/user/yaml/Policies/My policy/Sample policy.yaml`.
 It contains an entity of type `FilterCircuit`, named `Sample Policy`, with a field named `category`, that is pointing to an entity that does not exists in the configuration.
 Fix the `YamlPK` value in the `category` field to something like `/System/Policy Categories/authentication`.
 In this case, removing the field would also fix the issue as long as the default value of `/System/Policy Categories/miscellaneous` is what you want.

 If you are validating a configuration project that points to entities that are contained in another project, that will be merged together later.
 You can use the `--allow-invalid-ref` parameter to downgrade these issues from an ERROR to a WARNING in the trace file.
 The same message with a severity of WARNING will show in this case.

+## Reference field refers to a selector

+**Severity**: WARNING

+`entity=/Environment Configuration/Services/5555, type=SSLInterface, field='serverCert', file=/home/user/yaml/Environment Configuration/Services/5555.yaml, message='${env.SSL.CERT} is used as a reference.
+Make sure envSettings.props or system.properties is populated accordingly'`

+A shorthand key must be set in `envSettings.props` for `env.SSL.CERT`, for example, `env.SSL.CERT=/[Certificates]name=Certificate Store/[Certificate]dname=O=listener\,CN=localhost`, for the gateway to pick up the certificate at startup.
+If a selector starts with `${system.`, you must add a setting to the `system.properties` file.

+This allows users to environmentalize a certificate for a given instance rather than for the entire API Gateway group which shares the same configuration.

 ## Invalid value for environmentalized certificate reference field